-Professor Cohen does not document the calculation of the d coefficient for each of the three comparisons that constitute his "real-world observations."
-There is no reason to assume, however, that Professor Cohen eschewed the assumptions that he described as fundamental several pages earlier to calculate d coefficients for these observations.
-There is every reason to assume the opposite.
-Indeed, the measurements that the observations reflect-of IQ and height-have long been regarded as characteristics that tend towards normal distribution in populations.
-Reference to these observations as examples of differences corresponding to a d coefficient of 0.8 does not undermine the importance of the assumptions to the interpretive meaning of Cohen's d.
-Were these references to have any relevance, they would reinforce the intuitively and mathematically obvious proposition that the meaning of any particular value of Cohen's d depends on the properties of the groups from which it is calculated.
+Cohen does not document the calculation of the d coefficient for each of the three comparisons that constitute his "real-world observations."
+There is no reason to assume, however, that he eschewed the assumptions described several pages earlier as fundamental to calculate d coefficients for these observations.
+There is every reason to assume the opposite: the measurements that the observations reflect-IQ and height-have long been regarded as characteristics that tend towards normal distribution in populations.
+If references to such observations have any relevance, they only reinforce that Cohen assumed normality, equal variance, and equal size when proposing his thresholds.

-IV.
-Violating the Assumption of Normality Does Not Increase the Likelihood of Finding That Prices Do Not Differ Significantly d test to data that are not normally distributed or that are lacking equal variances."
-These sources confirm the fundamental, logical, and mathematically necessary conclusion that a d coefficient calculated using data that differ in distribution, variance, or size will differ from Cohen's d calculated using data that is normally distributed, with equal variance, and equal size.
+C. Violating the Assumption of Normality Does Not Increase the Likelihood of Finding That Prices Do Not Differ Significantly

+In its Stupp decision, this Court referenced several examples drawn from "extensive literature describing the problems associated with applying the Cohen's d test to data that are not normally distributed or that are lacking equal variances."
+These sources confirm the fundamental, logical, and mathematically necessary conclusion that a d coefficient calculated using data that differ in distribution, variance, or size will not be the same as a Cohen's d calculated using data that is normally distributed, with equal variance, and equal size.